clemcer/loggifly/docs/guide/config-walktrough.md

       - keyword3
       - keyword: keyword4
         excluded_keywords:
-          - keyword5  # Log lines with 'keyword4' and 'keyword5' will be ignored in this container
+          - keyword5  # Log lines with 'keyword4' and 'keyword5' will be ignored
 ```

 ### Settings per container and keyword